 Make sure you have the check in the mailbox a few days before it’s due to avoid any mail or bank holdups.
 You might even score some brownie points if you pay a few days early.
 Landlords can increasingly report rent payments to the credit bureaus, hurting your credit score if you miss a payment.

 No one is immune from financial hardship, so if you know you might have to pay late one month, let your landlord know as soon as possible.
 If you’ve previously paid on time, then you’ve established a track record of reliability and trustworthiness, so your landlord knows they can trust you to pay them.
+That extra flexibility when you need it makes one more reason to build a good relationship with your landlord from the beginning.

 Lastly, remember that you have plenty of options for help paying the rent.
 You’re less alone than you might think.